wevanjohnson/2024_Spring_BDMA/README.md

 4. Practice principles and concepts of data sharing, reproducibility, and open science

 ### PREREQUISITES
 A working knowledge and experience with R is required.
-We recommend that students complete MBGC 5002Q and prior to registering for this course, or have equivalent experience.
+We recommend that students complete MBGC 5002Q prior to registering for this course, or have equivalent experience.
 An introductory course in statistics, biostatistics, or equivalent experience in statistical analysis is also recommended (e.g., GSND 5135Q or  MSBS N5030).
 Students without sufficient coding or statistics experience will need to obtain these skills before the course.
 Please contact Dr. Johnson to obtain a list of the required proficiencies and asynchronous resources available to obtain the needed programming or statistics skills.

 ### COURSE FORMAT:
 This class will be taught virtually using a synchronous remote modality, although students will be provided a classroom to gather for each lecture.
 A co-instructor will be present in the classroom for each lecture.
 Class will occur Mondays and Wednesdays from 10:00am-11:50am.
 Courses may also be recorded and made available for students who need to miss classes due to personal reasons, illness, or research related needs.